S-Berhane/Document-Formatting-DSL/README.txt

 The template has a nested hierarchy for key-value pairs.
 Each pair is specified by a data-type attribute.

+[3] An example of this exists in HTMLGenerator/jar.

-[3] Once the program is executed, it will inject datafile information into the design as html characters (between beginning tag and ending tag).
+[4] Once the program is executed, it will inject datafile information into the design as html characters (between beginning tag and ending tag).